 At last estimate, Android users in the Google Play app store downloaded over 50 million applications--yesterday.
 And the day before.
 And probably today as well.
 As well as tomorrow.
 What does that mean?
-That means if you are a developer who is building applications, you need to be able to build them in Android to stay relevant, competitive, and employed.
+That means if you are a developer who is building applications, you need to be able to build them in Android in order to stay relevant, competitive, and employed.
 Everyone knows that Apple Apps are popular, but Google Play apps built on Android are even more popular on a raw number basis.
 And what’s more?
 They tend to be less well-reviewed--which for a developer means there’s more room for improvement, and more work to be done.
 Don’t overlook this opportunity to make an impact by becoming proficient in Android!

 3. Android Is (Relatively) Easy to Learn

 If you’re reading this article and worrying that Android may be too difficult, too distant, or too distinct for you to learn--you’re probably wrong.
 In fact, Android supports nearly all of Java, which means if you write or understand Java already, learning and using Android should not be that big of a leap.
 Does that mean it’s easy?
 No!
-But what are these days?
+But what is these days?
 However, it does mean that it’s a logical leap to writing Android apps or building components in the Android OS if you are already proficient in other aspects of software development.
 And with the millions of Android jobs in existence and being created every day, it’s almost certainly worth the effort to get on board.

 How to Start with Android?